We will continue to update this article as more information comes in.

 As a result, it's advised that you check with your current insurance policies prior to booking any future holidays.

-What kind of accommodation will you be able to stay in from July 4?
+What kind of accommodation are you able to stay in?

-An Airbnb spokesperson tells ELLE UK that in light of the PM's announcement, daily domestic bookings on Airbnb in the UK doubled just from Monday June 22 to Tuesday June 23 alone.
+An Airbnb spokesperson told ELLE UK that in light of the PM's announcement last summer, daily domestic bookings on Airbnb in the UK doubled just from Monday June 22 to Tuesday June 23 alone.

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.